 Enjoy some typical Japanese sweets and Matcha green tea after finishing your Ikebana.

-When you are ready to return, Kayoko will take you to Meitetsu Arimatsu Station where your experience will end.
+When you are ready to return, Kayoko will take you to Meitetsu Arimatsu Station or Zengo Station where your experience will end.

 I am a Sogetsu Ikebana Instructor of first grade.
 I regularly teach individuals and groups of both Japanese and non-Japanese people.
 I am very friendly and have good knowledge of the Ikebana background and Ikebana techniques.